 This bill amends Minnesota Statutes 2024, section 624.7141, to strengthen the prohibition against transferring certain firearms, specifically pistols and semiautomatic military-style assault weapons, to individuals who are ineligible to possess them.
-The amended language specifies that a person can face a sentence of imprisonment for up to two years and a fine of up to $10,000 if they intentionally transfer these types of firearms to a transferee who has been denied a permit to carry, found ineligible by law enforcement, or disqualified under existing statutes.
-The bill also clarifies that the previous provision allowing for the transfer of other firearms to individuals under 18 who are not disqualified is no longer applicable.
+The amended language specifies that a person can face a sentence of imprisonment for up to two years and a fine of up to $10,000 if they intentionally transfer these firearms to a transferee who has been denied a permit to carry, found ineligible by law enforcement, or disqualified under existing statutes.
+The bill also clarifies that the prohibition does not apply to the transfer of other types of firearms to individuals under 18 who are not disqualified from possessing them.

-Additionally, the bill repeals subdivision 4 of section 624.7141, which provided an affirmative defense for individuals who transferred firearms under compulsion from a family or household member.
-This change removes the legal protection that allowed defendants to argue they were coerced into the transfer due to threats of substantial bodily harm or death.
+Additionally, the bill repeals subdivision 4 of section 624.7141, which previously provided an affirmative defense for individuals who transferred firearms under compulsion from a family or household member.
 The effective date for these changes is set for August 1, 2025, and they will apply to crimes committed on or after that date.

 Statutes affected: Introduction: 624.7141